Residency for Tuition Purposes: Active Military Servicemembers & Veteran Policies

 - Military Service Exception Form application

-- Note: Other forms of official documentation of immediate family member of a U.S. veteran may be considered on a case by case basis.
+- Copy of the military service member’s filing* from most recently completed tax year verifying they claimed the requesting student as a tax co-signee or dependent (*Note: Other forms of official documentation of immediate family member of a U.S. veteran may be considered on a case by case basis.)

 The following criteria is required: